-100Reporters represents a new take on a familiar mission: using the power of the pen to hold government and business accountable.
-Every year, corrupt leaders and their cronies siphon more than $1.26 trillion from the national economies of developing nations, according to the Global Financial Integrity Project.
+From 2001 to 2010, corrupt leaders and their cronies siphoned more than $5.86 trillion from the national economies of developing nations, according to the Global Financial Integrity Project.
 For every $1 that enters Africa in development aid, some $10 leaves the continent in illegal cash transfers.
-This is money that could be used to build roads, schools, water treatment plants, and hospitals.
+This is money that could–and must–be used to build roads, schools, water treatment plants, and hospitals.

-100Reporters is a revolutionary news organization, dedicated to forging new frontiers in responsible journalism.
-It joins 100 of the planet’s finest professional reporters with whistle-blowers and citizen journalists across the globe, to report on corruption in all its forms.
+100Reporters is dedicated to forging new frontiers in responsible journalism.
+It joins 100 of the planet’s finest professional reporters with whistle-blowers and citizen watchdogs across the globe, to report on corruption in all its forms.
 The organization, spearheaded by veteran foreign correspondents of top-tier news outlets, aims to raise the caliber, impact and visibility of citizen-driven investigative journalism, as a means of promoting transparency and good government.

 Thanks to advances in technology and heightened transparency among international institutions, we are in an unprecedented position to know and report more than ever before on both the flow of illicit cash, and on the spending habits of government officials and their friends.